ramp-eu/AGILPLAS/docs/stepbystep.md

 ## Simulation

 1. First we need to pull the Docker image hosted in Docker Hub.
-Further documentation on the image and a guid to build your own can be found [here](/docker/README.md).
+Further documentation on the image and a guide to build your own can be found [here](/docker/README.md).
 This image has all of the necessary dependencies installed.

 ```console
 docker pull jaclavijo/agilplas